-It’s easy to overlook Ween;their hits paint them as a novelty band, and they’ve been overlooked by canonical works like 1001 Albums You Must Hear Before You Die and Pitchfork’s decade album lists.
-But as a music geek, it’s fun to see a band with an encyclopedic knowledge of popular music present loving tributes or scathing deconstructions of music from all different genres.
+It’s easy to overlook Ween; hits like ‘Push th’ Little Daisies’ paint them as a novelty band, and they’ve been overlooked by canonical works like 1001 Albums You Must Hear Before You Die and Pitchfork’s decade album lists.
+But as a music geek, it’s fun to see a band with an encyclopedic knowledge of popular music present loving tributes and scathing deconstructions of a broad range of music.

 Ween’s Five Best Albums

 Ween’s debut album is jam-packed with ideas, and it’s my favourite of their lo-fi, early albums.
-There are all sorts of interesting directions explored – a lengthy Prince parody (‘L.M.L.Y.P.’), some self-mythologising (‘Up On The Hill’) – but my favourite is the opening number, a piece of hardcore punk that’s over-the-top silly but still effective.
+There are many directions explored – notably a lengthy Prince parody (‘L.M.L.Y.P.’) and some self-mythologising (‘Up On The Hill’).
+My favourite is the opening number, ‘You F***ed Up’, a memorable slice of hardcore punk.

-After three lo-fi, home-made albums, Ween signed with Elektra and made music in a proper recording studio.
-As per usual, Chocolate and Cheese is a grab bag of styles, although the clearer sound serves to make Ween appear even more eclectic.
+After three lo-fi albums, Ween signed with Elektra and made music in a proper recording studio.
+As usual Chocolate and Cheese is a grab bag of styles, although the clearer sound serves to make Ween appear even more eclectic.
 ‘Freedom of ’76’ is Ween’s take on Philadelphia Soul, with the duo stealing Philadelphia’s Liberty Bell in the Spike Jonze directed music video.

 White Pepper was Ween’s tamest album, smoothly produced and based around Beatlesque pop music and 1970s radio fare like Jimmy Buffett and Steely Dan.
 But White Pepper is full of excellent songs, like the gently psychedelic ‘Flutes of Chi’, and the straightforward pop/rock of ‘Even If You Don’t’.

-Ween followed 1996’s 12 Golden Country Greats,with a maritime-themed, progressive-rock flavoured album that’s often regarded as their magnum opus.
+Ween followed 1996’s 12 Golden Country Greats with a maritime-themed and progressive-rock flavoured magnum opus.
 The fun commences with the bouncy show tune ‘I’m Dancing In The Show Tonight’, and barely lets up until the closing strains of the Celtic ‘She Wanted To Leave’.
 Highlights include the twisted pop of ‘Mutilated Lips’, ‘ the progressive rock of ‘Buckingham Green’, and the crass Irish drinking song ‘The Blarney Stone’.